All language assistance services for Toledo Area Regional Transit Authority programs and services,

 SIGN UP TO RECEIVE

 Detour and route updates sent directly to your mobile phone.
-To stop receiving text messages, reply LEAVE KEYWORD to the next message you receive from TARTA.
+To stop receiving text messages, reply LEAVE TARTA to the next message you receive from TARTA.